ibm-cloud-docs/activity-tracker/ibm-internal-only/best_practices.md

 Your services technical writer must complete the following steps to document the Activity Tracker events that your service generates:

 1. Create a topic that list all the Activity Tracker events.
 2. Add the topic to the Reference section of your service documentation.
+Use the template: [Template Activity Tracker events](/docs/services/Activity-Tracker-with-LogDNA/ibm-internal-only/at_events_acc_mgt.html#at_events)
 3. Update the Activity Tracker documentation to include your service information.

 For any documentation queries, contact Marisa (lopezdsr@uk.ibm.com) in slack.